Key points about rosacea

 Sometimes your doctor may do a blood test which can help tell if there is another reason for your skin redness, such as a condition called systemic lupus erythematosus.

 There’s no cure for rosacea and there isn’t anything you can do to prevent it.
-However, there are effective treatments that can help reduce your symptoms.
+However, there are effective treatments that can help reduce your symptoms, ease your discomfort and prevent rosacea from getting worse.

 Before starting any treatment, you should make a note of any factors that trigger your rosacea and avoid these where possible.
 It’s a good idea to keep a diary(external link) to write down things that trigger your rosacea symptoms or make them worse.

-• Light or laser therapy can destroy tiny blood vessels under the skin without damaging nearby skin.
-This can treat telangiectasia (the small blood vessels you can see on your face) and improve erythema (redness).
+• For persistent redness, light or laser therapy can be used to destroy tiny blood vessels under the skin without damaging nearby skin.
+This can treat telangiectasia (the small blood vessels you can see on your face) and improve redness.
 You can talk to your healthcare provider or skin specialist (dermatologist) about whether these treatments are suitable for you.

 For ocular rosacea (eye problems)